-Students are expected to attend each class according to the schedule, also in the online environment.
-No transfers among the groups are allowed.
-Should students miss three or more classes, they will not receive credits for the course no matter what their overall results are.
+Students are expected to attend each class according to the schedule, including in the online environment.
+Transfers among groups are not allowed.
+If a student misses three or more classes, they will not receive credits for the course, regardless of their overall results.